 Everyone who takes out a variable rate mortgage hopes that the rates will end up going down, but there's always the risk that they could go up instead.
 You should never ignore this possibility, because you could end up over your head very quickly if you aren't careful.
 The rates could rise beyond your ability to pay them and your house could end up on the list of homes for sale in Vaughan or end up being taken away by the bank.

 There is a provision known as a cap that can be applied to a variable rate mortgage to take some of the risk away, but caps have their own risks.
 When you apply a cap it means your payments on your mortgage cannot rise above a certain amount.
 However, that does not mean your interest rate doesn't keep rising.
 Instead of paying it off normally, the extra interest will be added to the principal, increasing the length of time it will take you to pay off the mortgage.
-If you are unsure about the right mortgage rate type for your needs and what options you have, speak with a knowledgeable and experienced mortgage broker, such as Marcus Tzaferis.
-Often called on by the media as a financial expert, he has years of experience helping clients in Toronto and across Canada to find the best suited mortgage for their financial needs.
+If you are unsure about the right mortgage rate type for your needs and what options you have, speak with a knowledgeable and experienced business, such as Cannect.ca.
+Often called on by the media as a financial expert, they have years of experience helping clients find the best suited option for their financial needs.